 - are interested in a broad spectrum of academic research, including basic and translational science and clinical trials

-- can work as part of a multidisciplinary team, including surgical oncologists, clinical oncologists, palliative care physicians, radiologists, pathologists, and clinical nurse specialists.
+- can work as part of a multidisciplinary team, including surgical oncologists, clinical oncologists, palliative care physicians, radiologists, pathologists, and clinical nurse specialists, as well as other medical specialties who support the management of toxicity from SACT.

 Working in medical oncology